Why we love North Wales

 By bus

-Fflecsi Bus operate across North Wales and can be booked by app.
-Dee Valley Picturesque Bus service is a circular route and runs every Saturday until 30 October, the route links Llangollen and the surrounding villages to popular local attractions.
+Fflecsi Bus operate across north Wales and can be booked via the app.
+Dee Valley Picturesque Bus service is a circular route and runs every Saturday in the summer season.
+The route links Llangollen and the surrounding villages to popular local attractions.

 By train

-The Conwy Valley line runs from Llandudno through Snowdonia to Blaenau Ffestiniog.
+The Conwy Valley line runs from Llandudno through Snowdonia (Eryri) to Blaenau Ffestiniog.

 By foot

-A lot of North Wales is calling out to walkers, amblers and hikers.
-Check out the North Wales section of the Welsh coastal path.
+A lot of north Wales is calling out to walkers, amblers and hikers.
+Check out the north Wales section of the Wales Coast Path.

 Want to know more?